 - Driving while under the influence of illegal substances

 Reckless Driving vs. Careless Driving

-People sometimes wonder why they received the more serious Reckless Driving charge as opposed to careless driving.
+People sometimes wonder why they received the more serious Reckless Driving charge as opposed to a charge of Careless Driving.
 The reason is that the ticketing officer believed the individual was “knowingly” acting dangerously, as opposed to acting negligently.
-“Knowingly” is the key factor and is therefore the element your attorney should focus on attempting to disprove whenever possible in order to beat a reckless driving ticket.
+“Knowingly” is the key factor, and therefore is the element your attorney should focus on attempting to disprove whenever possible in order to beat a reckless driving ticket.

 Penalties for Reckless Driving

 - Up to a $200 fine, or

 - Up to 60 days in jail (or 90 days on each subsequent offense)

 An attorney will review any and all factors that may help you beat the reckless driving charge.
 Remember, the State has to make their case, and needs to prove all the elements of the law within N.J.S.A.
 39:4-96.
 Because of this, it is generally in the best interests of both sides to attempt to negotiate a resolution.
 An aggressive lawyer can plea a reckless driving ticket down to a lesser offense that caries fewer points, and avoids jail time.